chr1st1ank/blog/_posts/2020-12-01-Hosting-a-Blog-the-GitOps-Way.md

 When I'm done, I simply do `git commit` and `git push` and the post is online.

 ### Drafts
 There are multiple options for drafts.
-The built-in functionality of jekyll is to use a special folder `_drafts` instead of `_posts`.
-This way the draft is only visible when running jekyll with the command line flag `--drafts`.
+The built-in functionality of Jekyll is to use a special folder `_drafts` instead of `_posts`.
+This way the draft is only visible when running Jekyll with the command line flag `--drafts`.
 To preview locally the command would be:
 ```shell
 bundle exec jekyll server --drafts
 ```